rackerlabs/docs-cloud-monitoring/api-docs/general-api-info/role-based-access-control.rst

 API operations for Rackspace Monitoring may or may not be available to all roles.
-To see which operations are permitted to invoke which calls, review the Knowledge Center article `Detailed permissions matrix for Rackspace Monitoring`_.
+To see which operations are permitted to invoke which calls, review the

-.. _Detailed permissions matrix for Rackspace Monitoring: http://www.rackspace.com/knowledge_center/article/detailed-permissions-matrix-for-cloud-monitoring
+:how-to:`Detailed permissions matrix for Rackspace Monitoring <detailed-permissions-matrix-for-rackspace-monitoring>` article.